emmaU90/Excel-Retail-Sales-Analysis/README.md

 - What do you recommend based on the insights gathered?

-1. United State is the highest top sales by country, therefore i recommend we take more orders from United State compared to other countries.
+1. Sales have been rapidly increasing at the end of every fourth quater so therefore, i recommend an increase in production within this period in the coming year.
-2. With regards to the top customers by sales, it may be worth considering collaborating or give out special offers, as the potential of return on investments is significantly high in the longrun.
+2. Since the technology category generate most sales, i recommend that a smaal portion of the production cost for furniture be subtracted and added to the technology sector, in other to maximize additional profit.
-3. Regarding the coffee types, the findings suggest that since Libirical and Arabica had the highest sales over the years, with Arabica reaching $841 in 2021 and Libirical achieving a total of about $844 in 2022, we recommend that the coffee shop produce more of these to maximize sales.
-Additionally, considering the fluctuation in sales from 2019 to 2022, we suggest analyzing the year with the highest sales and identifying the factors that contributed to that success to apply them in future years.
+3. Finally, the west region should be our top region for selling most product especially, in the aspect of technology.

 # Conclusion

-Base on the findings and analysis of the coffee sale dashcoard, we can conclude that the project showcases the effectiveness of exploratory data analysis in providing useful insights in dataset that involved the customers, products and the orders.
+Base on the findings and analysis of the US retail sales dashcoard, we can conclude that the project showcases the effectiveness of exploratory data analysis in providing useful insights in dataset that was used to make better prediction for the company.